sarahshavin/randomfitgenerator/README.md

-# XforYgen
+# RandomFitGenerator
-A very simple script that generates X for Y to help you come up with a startup idea.
+A very simple script that generates dressup challenges.

 Add X to X.txt.